CERT/CC

 In normal usage, the silk.conf file will be located at the root of the SiLK data spool referenced by the SILK_DATA_ROOTDIR environment variable, or specified on the command line using the --data-rootdir flag.
 This ensures that the sensor and class definitions in the site configuration match the data in the flow records you retrieve.

-If you cannot place a config file in the data root directory, or the file in that location is incorrect, you can use the SILK_CONFIG_FILE environment variable to specify the location of your configuration file (including the filename).
+If you cannot place the site configuration file in the data root directory, or the file in that location is incorrect, you can use the SILK_CONFIG_FILE environment variable to specify the location of your configuration file (including the file name).
+Many SiLK commands provide the --site-config-file switch which allows you to specify the name of the site configuration file on the command line.

 SYNTAX